 Get a card that doesn’t require a personal guarantee

-Most small business credit cards won’t approve your application without a personal guarantee, but some will if your business is well-established.
+Most small business credit cards won’t approve your application without a personal guarantee, but some will if your business is well established.

-“Above a certain amount of revenue or [other financials], you may move into what some banks call a corporate card, which isn’t underwritten based on the individual’s personal credit,” says Kinane.
+“Above a certain amount of revenue or [other financials], you may move into what some banks call a corporate card, which isn’t underwritten based on the individual’s personal credit,” said Kinane.
 “It’s based on the business’s credit history.”